-UPDATED 27, 30 June and 9 July 2021 The UAE’s first ever statistical study on the creative economy has been published by Dubai Statistics Center for Dubai Culture.
+UPDATED 27, 30 June, 9 July and 5 August 2021 The UAE’s first ever statistical study on the creative economy has been published by Dubai Statistics Center for Dubai Culture.
 Centring on Dubai, of course, it puts up some facts to support the idea that the creative economy contributes significantly in terms of GDP; and that the emirate’s integrated infrastructure qualifies it to be a global hub for attracting investment in creative industries.

 This is the first example of output from what’s being termed ‘the Dubai Creative Pulse’, an integrated economic classification and measurement framework aimed at measuring the health of the creative economy against international standards.

 The numbers themselves are interesting rather than stunning, and we weren’t given too many of them; but importantly they do provide a baseline for assessing future progress.
-The value of the cultural and creative industries grew by more than four per cent between 2018 and 2019.
-The emirate’s total GDP had also grown, though not by as much (up 2.88 percent to AED 436 billion); so the CCI’s share of GDP grew overall to 2.7 percent in 2019, up a shade from 2.6% the year before.
+The value of the cultural and creative industries grew by nearly seven per cent between 2018 and 2019.
+The emirate’s total GDP had also grown, though not by as much (up 2.88 percent to AED 436 billion); so the CCI’s share of GDP grew overall to 5.1 percent in 2019, up a shade from 4.9% the year before.

 |CCI share of GDP||2.6%||2.7%|